Bayesian power spectrum estimation at the Epoch of Reionization: Observing with an interferometer

 and then proceed to sample over the joint parameter space ($\mathbf{a}, \mathbf{q}, \mathbf{\Theta_{\mathrm{fg}}}$).

 One approach advocated to model smooth foreground emission is to use a simple polynomial in frequency (e.g. \citealt{2009ApJ...695..183B}).
-In Section \ref{Section:KCube} we note that we include a quadratic in our Fourier transform from frequency to the parameter $\eta$ in order to model any low frequency variations that exist in the data that have periods longer than the bandwidth of the observation.
-We reiterate here, however, that the primary purpose of the quadratic is simply to provide us with an unbiased estimate of the scales of interest (i.e. with $n_{\eta} \ge 1$ in Eq. \ref{Eq:FMatrix}).
-In principle higher order terms could also be added, however these will be increasingly covariant with the Fourier modes included in the model, and so we do not take this approach.
+In Section \ref{Section:KCube} we note that we include a quadratic in our Fourier transform from frequency to the parameter $\eta$ in order to model any low frequency variations that exist in the data with periods longer than the bandwidth of the observation.
+This quadratic term can therefore serve as a rudimentary model for the foregrounds in our analysis; we reiterate, however, that the primary purpose of the quadratic is simply to provide us with an unbiased estimate of the scales of interest (i.e. with $n_{\eta} \ge 1$ in Eq. \ref{Eq:FMatrix}).
+In principle, higher order terms could also be added, however these will be increasingly covariant with the Fourier modes included in the model, and so we do not take this approach.
+In future work, we will explore the inclusion of astrophysically motivated foreground models to better separate foreground signatures from the EoR.

-In section \ref{Section:IntLike} we describe our approach to estimating the EoR power spectrum, incorporating a prior on the signal coefficients $\mathbf{a}$ that incorporates the assumption that the EoR signal is spatially homogenous.
-We do not, however, incorporate such a prior on the quadratic terms in our estimation of the power spectrum, as these terms will likely be dominated by foreground emission and so will not have the same homogeneity, at least in the case of the Galactic foreground.
-While in principle a separate Gaussian prior could be included for these quadratic terms, in order to make our analysis of the EoR signal more conservative we use a less informative uniform prior on the amplitudes of these coefficients.
+In Section \ref{Section:IntLike}, we describe our approach to estimating the EoR power spectrum, including a prior on the signal coefficients $\mathbf{a}$ that incorporates the assumption that the EoR signal is spatially homogenous.
+We do not, however, incorporate such a prior on the quadratic terms in our estimation of the power spectrum, as these terms will likely be dominated by foreground emission and, so, will not have the same homogeneity, at least in the case of the Galactic foreground.
+While, in principle, a separate Gaussian prior could be included for these quadratic terms, in order to make our analysis of the EoR signal more conservative, we use a less informative uniform prior on the amplitudes of these coefficients.

-In our simulations in Section \ref{Section:Sims} we will be considering only simple continuum models, with flat spectrum sources, however a more detailed account on the effect of foregrounds, when including realistic frequency evolution and spatial structure, using the technique described in this work is given in \cite{2016MNRAS.462.3069S}.
+In our simulations in Section \ref{Section:Sims} we will be considering only simple continuum models, with flat spectrum sources; however, a more detailed account on the effect of foregrounds, when including realistic frequency evolution and spatial structure, using the technique described in this work is given in \cite{2016MNRAS.462.3069S}.